-Project Management for Healthcare Equipment Acquisition
+Project Management for Medical and Laboratory Equipment Acquisition

 Managing orders for equipment used in healthcare is about more than placing the order and making the delivery.
 It’s about communication and collaboration with all stakeholders - from start to finish and every step in between.